olson-sean-k/plexus/README.md

 Plexus avoids exposing very basic topological operations like inserting individual vertices, because they can easily be done incorrectly and lead to invalid topologies.
-Instead, meshes are manipulated with higher-level operations like extrusion and joining.
+Instead, meshes are typically manipulated with higher-level operations like extrusion and joining.

 ## Geometric Traits